nchaigne/dhcperfcli/INSTALL.md

 Building *dhcperfcli* requires recent sources of FreeRADIUS version 4.0.x (`master` branch).
 Note that this version is currently in development.
 It's alright.
 We're using FreeRADIUS libraries.
 They just work fine.

 That said, changes made by the FreeRADIUS team may break *dhcperfcli* at any time.
 Although I try to keep up with these changes, I cannot guarantee responsiveness.
-Consequently, it is recommended to build a specific FreeRADIUS commit (with which *dhcpercli* will work) rather than the HEAD: [fcceb6cfe1e40bf84608c18bd812b3bbc1ab5708](https://github.com/FreeRADIUS/freeradius-server/tree/fcceb6cfe1e40bf84608c18bd812b3bbc1ab5708) (April 8, 2019).
+Consequently, it is recommended to build a specific FreeRADIUS commit (with which *dhcpercli* will work) rather than the HEAD: [fcceb6cfe1e40bf84608c18bd812b3bbc1ab5708](https://github.com/FreeRADIUS/freeradius-server/tree/a88b05513956b21ec037383780f9b568eeb49124) (May 9, 2019).

 Instructions on how to build FreeRADIUS is available on their wiki : https://wiki.freeradius.org/building/home